CronCats/docs/content/docs/agent-docker.md

 ---
 description: ''
 sidebar: 'docs'
-prev: '/docs/deploying/'
+# prev: '/docs'
-next: '/docs/smart-contract-integration/'
+next: '/docs/contract-integration'
 ---

-# Task Runner
+# Agent Docker
 As a task runner, you can provide Cron with a reliable ongoing triggering mechanism by registering your server as an official Cron agent.

 ## Setup